 Luckily, you can use the same application to file for Kentucky disability benefits through both programs.
 Just check one box on your claim form, and the SSA screens you for both Kentucky disability payments at once!

-Related: Alabama Disability Benefits: What to Know for 2022
+Related: Alabama Disability Benefits: What to Know

 SSDI: Learn How to Apply, Qualify & Average Kentucky Disability Payment Amounts